 | Any SCIM 2.0 provider | ✔️ |

-If your identity provider is not listed above, contact your Exec account representative.
+If your identity provider is not listed above, reach out to us at [email protected].
 We can support any provider that implements SAML 2.0, OIDC, or SCIM 2.0 standards.

 How It Works